pivotal/docs-tap/getting-started.md

 [Install Tanzu Dev Tools for VSCode](vscode-extension/install.md).

-> Note: Use Tilt v0.23.2 or a later version for the sample application.
+>**Note:** Use Tilt v0.23.2 or a later version for the sample application.

 1. Open the ‘Tanzu Java Web App’ as a project within your VSCode IDE.

-2. To ensure your extension assists you with iterating on the correct project, configure its settings using the following:
+2. To ensure your extension assists you with iterating on the correct project, configure its settings using the following instructions:

  	* Within VSCode, go to Preferences > Settings > Extensions > Tanzu.
  	* In the **Local Path** field, provide the path to the directory containing the Tanzu Java Web App.